itt-learning-groups/us_learn_and_devops_2021_11_24/README.md

 !["001"](img/001.png "001")

 * To keep things simpler initially, we'll start developing our helm chart with the target namespace and the `dockerlogin` (Docker-repository login creds) and the `todoapi-configs` (DB username/password) secrets pre-deployed to that target namespace.
+  We'll update that setup in Part 4, below.

+***Note: The "final" version of the `todoapi` project with its completed helm charts and updated `build` folder, along with informative README files within the `build` folder, is included in the `master` branch at <https://github.com/itt-learning-groups/todoapi/tree/master/build>***

 ### 2. Create a helm chart from scratch

-* Create the simplest initial version of a valid helm chart in `/build/helm-fromscratch`
+* Create the simplest initial version of a valid helm chart in `build/helm/chart_from_scratch`

+      cd build
+      mkdir helm && cd helm
+      mkdir chart_from_scratch && cd chart_from_scratch
+      mkdir todoapi && cd todoapi

+  Then add a `Chart.yml` and `templates` directory:

 !["003"](img/003.png "003")